langecode/hello-service/README.md

-# hello-service
+# Minimalistic Hello World in Go

-Minimalistic service for demonstration purposes
+Minimalistic service for demonstration purposes.